abnan/SausageOrNot/README.md

 3. Download the custom weights from this link: https://drive.google.com/uc?export=download&confirm=AH2T&id=1cuG7bO0EcWrVnjaEn8ME3nHcUB65xRYg
 4. Overwrite the weights in flask_yolo/yolo_v3/yolov3.weights using the weights from the above downloaded link.
 5. Test the API with the following command: curl -X POST -F image=@your_image_here.jpg 'http://localhost:80/api/test' --output test_output.png
+6. If your EC2 instance allows http/s traffic on port 80, replace localhost with public IP.

 ### Results
 Here are some more results: